 - a.
 Factors to consider when choosing a location:

 - 1) Proximity to power supply.

 - 2) Proximity to fiber connections.

 - 3) View of vehicles approaches from the cabinet location.

 - 4) Door should open to allow technicians to face the intersection when viewing the inside of the cabinet.

 - 5) Sight distance for vehicular movements including right turn on red.

 - 6) Access for maintenance vehicles and equipment/distance to parking.

 - 7) Above likely flood areas.

 - 8) Out of likely path of errant vehicles.

 - 9) Obstructions posed to pedestrians.

 - 10) Distance from high voltage sources.

 - 11) Distance from existing utilities.

-- 12) Traffic signal cabinets shall be located at or above finished grade to prevent water intrusion.
+- 12) Traffic signal cabinets cannot be located underground

 - 13) Aesthetic considerations.